joemoose/psiops/docs/playing.md

 Keep in mind that describing your action to specify the *applicable attribute* deliberately differs from game rules that state a **specific attribute** for an *action roll*.
 For example, an *initiative roll* always uses your TACTICS attribute, a *wound roll* uses your STRENGTH, and *activating* a *neural weapon* uses WILLPOWER regardless of the situation.

-When a specific attribute is required for an action roll, the rule for that roll is given a unique name, such as a *defense roll*, and it specifies which attribute to use.
-Most action rolls that use specific attributes are part of combat mechanics.
+When an action roll requires a specific attribute, the rule for that roll is given a unique name, such as a *defense roll*, and it specifies which attribute to use.
+Most action rolls that require a specific attribute occur in combat.
 See the [Combat](combat.md) section.

 ### Rolling the Dice and Results

 When you created your character, you assigned a *score* to each of your character’s *attributes*, with higher scores indicating greater ability.
 These scores can increase or decrease your chances of success on *action rolls*.

-To make an action roll, roll **2d6 + Attribute score**.
+To make an action roll, roll **2d6 + attribute score**.

 The **sum** of the dice roll and the attribute score determines how well you succeed at your *action*, as shown in the following list: